beejjorgensen/bgc/src/bgc_part_1100_types_3.md

 floating point type anywhere in there, and the compiler makes an effort to make sure mixed integer types don't overflow.

+Finally, if you convert from one floating point type to another, the compiler will try to make an exact conversion.
+If it can't, it'll do the best approximation it can.
+If the number is too large to fit in the type you're converting into, _boom_: undefined behavior!

 ### `void*`

 The `void*` type is interesting because it can be converted from or to